Estimate Time5 min

 Feed your brain.
 Fund your future.

 It may highlight your spending habits If you aren’t a natural saver, the idea of saving $52 in the final week of the challenge may seem like way too much.
 But saving $1 in the first week sounds doable.
 The 52-week money challenge allows you to work up to that milestone after a year of building your saving habit.
-If your budget is tight today, you have plenty of time to figure out how to free up more money to save.
+If your budget is tight today, you should have plenty of time to figure out how to free up more money to save.
 Check out our guide on how to budget to start getting a handle on your spending and saving.

 You can personalize it to fit your needs and goals While the formula laid out above is the most common way to complete it, it isn’t the only way.
 You can customize it to help you reach your personal money goals and preferences.
 For example, if you want a hands-off approach to the challenge, you could automate a transfer from your checking to savings account for $26.50 each week and wind up with the same amount.
 You can also adjust the amount you contribute so you have more than $1,378 at the end of the year.